 While women are significantly less likely to have Barrett's esophagus, women should be screened if they have uncontrolled reflux or have other risk factors for Barrett's esophagus.

 Barrett's esophagus has a distinct appearance when viewed during an endoscopy exam.
-During endoscopy, the doctor passes a lighted tube with a camera down your throat and into your esophagus.
-The camera may reveal abnormalities, such as the damaged tissue that signals Barrett's esophagus.
+During endoscopy, the doctor passes a flexible tube with a video camera at the tip (endoscope) down your throat and into the swallowing tube (your esophagus).
+The video camera detects surface abnormalities, such as acid reflux damage or the presence of a hiatal hernia or ulcers, as well as Barrett's esophagus.

 Treatment for Barrett's esophagus depends on the extent of abnormal cell growth in your esophagus and your overall health.